Table of Contents

 - Examples: Fitbit, AI-driven diagnostic tools, mental health apps

-- Impact: AI tracks fitness metrics, monitors sleep patterns, and even assists doctors in diagnosing diseases through image analysis (e.g., detecting cancer in scans).
+- Impact: AI tracks fitness metrics, monitors sleep patterns, and assists doctors in diagnosing diseases through image analysis (e.g., detecting cancer in scans).
 Apps like Headspace use AI to recommend mindfulness exercises.

 - Benefit: Promotes proactive health management and early detection of issues.